Värnamo Hospital

 Photo: Bert Leandersson

-The design of the interior is based on the latest findings on the importance of the space for the patient, and the entire unit has been planned using evidence-based design.
-White’s architects, landscape architects, and lighting designers have worked together across their fields to ensure good navigability, attractive views across greenery, and ample natural light wherever people spend time.
-These are three qualities that we know do people good and also contribute to both a good environment for recovery and a good work environment.
+The design of the interior is based on the latest evidence about the importance of space to patients, and the whole unit has been planned using evidence-based design.
+White’s architects, landscape architects and lighting designers have worked together across their disciplines to ensure good navigation, attractive views of greenery and plenty of natural light wherever people are.
+These are three qualities that we know are not only beneficial to people, but also contribute to both a good recovery environment and a positive working environment.

 We’ve built on the existing architecture to create a light and green environment that facilitates patients’ recovery and alleviates stresses and strains on staff.